Aura Travel - Bamboo & Bear Loving Care

 From bamboo breaking, we are summoned to break for lunch and head off down the hill through cherry blossom pathways to the canteen.
 The food does not disappoint and I’m the first in line to sample the colourful local cuisine.
 Sichuan Food is well known for its bold hot flavours, particularly the pungency and spiciness from garlic, aniseed, cinnamon, cloves and chili peppers, as well as the unique taste of the famous Sichuan pepper made from prickly ash shrub.
 It is absolutely delicious and there’s not a morsel left on my plate.

-Had Delicious Lunch with Fellow Volunteers, Really Like the Sichuan Cuisine
+Had Delicious Lunch with Fellow Participants, Really Like the Sichuan Cuisine

 Later in the afternoon, we are brought to the main centre to watch a documentary.
 It is a moving and tragic tale of this near-extinct species, documenting the earthquake that destroyed Wolong Panda Center, the unsuccessful attempts to release pandas into the wild and the difficulties faced with breeding them.
 Females are only fertile for one to two days a year and even then, a potential couple many not know how to mate, they may flight or get distracted halfway through.
 For this reason, breeding centres often resort to panda IVF treatment and numbers have improved significantly.
 In 1990, there were just 600 pandas left, but thanks to the tremendous work of these panda homes, there are now around 2000.